Go Back

 • Preheat the oven to 300°F. Line a half sheet pan with parchment paper or a silicone baking mat.

-• In a small bowl or measuring cup, combine the sourdough discard, maple syrup, vegetable oil and vanilla.
+• In a small bowl or measuring cup, combine 8 oz sourdough discard, 5 oz maple syrup, 2 oz vegetable oil and 1 tablespoon vanilla extract.
 Drizzle the liquid ingredients over the oat mixture.

 • Toss the mixture to evenly distribute the wet ingredients and break up any dry clumps.
 Pour the granola into the prepared pan.
 Moisten your hands with water and use them to press the granola firmly into an even layer.